-In this month’s How To Series, ABC’s Michael Cathcart shares the golden rules of giving an engaging radio interview.
+As part of our series revisiting some of our most popular posts, this week we feature ABC RN’s Michael Cathcart sharing the golden rules of giving an engaging radio interview.
 He takes us through the process of landing a radio slot to the ways historians can enthrall their audience by having a bold narrative, being enthusiastic and above all sharing a love of history!

 So your new book is just out.
 You’ve written this one with a mass audience in mind.
 And you’re all primed to do heaps of interviews.